The croc circus

 Ayers Rock, Uluru… two names for the same thing.
 Australia is using the Aboriginal names for its national parks more and more.
 With respect for the original inhabitants of the country comes changing names and changing rules.
 Where climbing Ayers Rock used to be a highlight on an Australia itinerary,…

 A must do on route to Darwin is the Daly Waters Pub.
-The pub has always been an important stop for drovers and travellers alike.
+The pub has always been an important stop for drovers and travelers alike.
 It’s the oldest pub in the Northern Territory and it has become a popular stop for tourists visiting the outback.
 What makes the place so…

 The east coast of Australia might be the number one backpacker route, but there is more to this dry continent.
 To really explore what’s out there in the desert, you should take a road trip between Adelaide and Darwin.
 The quirky towns and curiosities along the way are well worth…